froukje/datamapu/content/posts/2023/20231123_linear_regression_example.md

 ![regression example](/images/20231123_linear_regression_example/linear_regression_example2.png)

 Note, for this simplified example, we are not going to check the [assumptions]({{< ref "20231113_linear_regression#assumptions" >}} "Assumption Linear Regression") that need to be fulfilled for a Linear Regression.
-This example is only for illustration purposes, with this few amount of data statistical tests are not reasonable.
+This example is only for illustration purposes, with this little amount of data statistical tests are not reasonable.